 The Traditional Embroidery Group Meets on the 2nd and 4th Mondays of the month, sometimes at the Quaker Centre.
 This is an informal group for anyone who wants to learn or share traditional techniques, e.g., blackwork, silk shading, cross stitch, drawn thread etc. Many of the accomplished embroiderers in this group started as beginners, encouraged by other members.
 You will sometimes hear it referred to by the old name of DIID or DIDDI.
 Projects are chosen by the group.
 For more information, contact Anne Turner.

-Day-schools are structured one-day courses / workshops, taught by an outside tutor, usually with limited numbers.
+Day-schools are structured one-day or two-day courses, taught by an outside tutor, usually with limited numbers.
 These need to be booked and paid-for in advance.
 There is a charge to cover the hire of the hall and the tutor’s fee, and sometimes a bit extra for materials.
 Some are good for beginners and some require a little previous experience.
 They tend to book up very quickly, so booking details are initially only sent to members.
-Check with Gay Hibbs if you want to know if it is OK for a beginner.
+Check with Jane Baskerville or Annette Ragless if you want to know if it is OK for a beginner.